linus04-bit/CMTProject/README.md

 - "*Data/shading_coeff.csv.*" is a semicolon-delimited file.

 Outputs:
+- "*Results/OFP_map_amount_of_trees_indices*" is a figure depicting the yearly ozone forming potential distribution within the canton depending on the indices.
-- "*Results/Figure_OFP*" is a figure depicting the yearly ozone forming potential distribution within the canton. #shall we put amount of trees in filename?
+"*Results/OFP_map_amount_of_trees*" is a figure depicting the yearly ozone forming potential distribution within the canton in coordinates.
-- "*Results/Figure_PM10_Uptake*" is a figure depicting the yearly PM10 uptake distribution within the canton.
+- "*Results/PM10_map_amount_of_trees_indices*" is a figure depicting the yearly PM10 uptake distribution within the canton depending on indices.
+"*Results/PM10_map_amount_of_trees*" is a figure depicting the yearly PM10 uptake distribution within the canton in coordinates.
 - "*Results/Figure_Ozone_Uptake*" is a figure depicting the yearly net ozone uptake distribution within the canton.
 - "*/Results/summary.txt*" contains summary of parameters used and the total values computed, as well as the runtime of the program.
 - "*Results/trees_GE.csv*" is a semicolon-delimited file.
 It contains the first information regarding the trees within our scope of our analysis.
 It serves as control file and can be deleted as used.